Skip to content

 pub next_state: Vec<u8>,

-pub origin: String,
+pub identity: String,

 pub tx_hash: Vec<u8>,